-There is a lack of detailed data about traffic movements, speeds and volumes along arterial routes through the village - Kennylands Rd, Wood Lane and Reades Lane - and also the main road B481 Peppard Rd which connects Reading and Henley.
-But local community consultations have regularly highlighted concerns focussed on:
+There is a lack of detailed data about traffic movements, speeds and volumes along arterial routes through the village; Kennylands Road, Wood Lane and Reade's Lane, and also the main B481 Peppard Road which connects Reading and Henley.
+But local community consultations have regularly highlighted concerns focused on:

-- traffic speeds along the main B481 Peppard Rd and traffiu-c speeds and volume along Kennylands Rd and Reades Lane - congestion along Wood Lane in and near the village centre - parking problems in and around the village centre - congestion and parking problems in Grove Road linked to the Primary School - congestion and parking problems in Reade's Lane linked to the Secondary School - safety in relation to all of the above
+- traffic speeds along the main B481 Peppard Road and traffic speeds and volume along Kennylands Road and Reade's Lane - congestion along Wood Lane in and near the village centre - parking problems in and around the village centre - congestion and parking problems in Grove Road linked to the Primary School - congestion and parking problems in Reade's Lane linked to the Secondary School - safety in relation to all of the above

-As mentioned within the village centre narrative, a study produced for Sonning Common Parish by Ben Hamilton-Baillie and endorsed by Stantec consultants included a series of recommendations to improve the movement of traffic and the aesthetic quality of the village centre while accommodating the need for parking in a more rational way.
-These recommendations have been assessed by the Village Centre working party and it is hoped that - subject to funding constraints - significant progress towards implementing some of these recommendations will be possible in the future.
+As mentioned within the village centre narrative, a study produced for Sonning Common Parish Council by Ben Hamilton-Baillie and endorsed by Stantec consultants included a series of recommendations to improve the movement of traffic and the aesthetic quality of the village centre while accommodating the need for parking in a more rational way.
+These recommendations have been assessed by the Village Centre working party and it is hoped that, subject to funding constraints, significant progress towards implementing some of these recommendations will be possible in the future.